 It should be obvious to anyone who read the book that the Silvers spend most of the story in a very bad headspace.
 They lost their world, their families, their sense of reality.
 They’re barely holding themselves together and they don’t always handle it well.
 Zack’s an emotional coward who hides behind his caustic wit.
 David is prickly and withdrawn, and occasionally borders on sociopathy.
 Theo steals away in the middle of the night with half his friends’ money so he can drink himself to death.

-And for what it’s worth, Hannah and Amanda don’t have a single argument in The Song of the Orphans.
+And for what it’s worth, Hannah and Amanda don’t have a single squabble in The Song of the Orphans.

 You often used reductive terms for the Silvers instead of their names—the actress, the cartoonist, the widow, the augur.
 It’s annoying as hell.
 Stop it.

 I made an artistic choice and I stand by it.
-Some folks liked it.
+Some readers liked it.
 Others hated it.
 There’s no way to write a huge-ass novel without annoying someone about something.

 For all you pet-name haters, good news!
 They were were strictly a Book One conceit.
 You won’t see them at all in The Song of the Orphans and The War of the Givens.